mozilla/ActiveData/pyLibrary/dot/README.md

 not have the features listed here.

  1. `a.b == a["b"]`
- 2. missing keys are handled gracefully, which is beneficial when being used in set operations (database operations) without raising exceptions <pre>
+ 2. missing property names are handled gracefully, which is beneficial when being used in set operations (database operations) without raising exceptions <pre>
 a = wrap({})
 &gt;&gt;&gt; a == {}